What Is Private Banking?

 • Bank relationship: Banks may also require clients to have a pre-existing relationship with the bank, such as a checking or savings account, to qualify.

 Keep in mind that these criteria can vary from bank to bank and are subject to change.
-Hence, clients are advised to reach out to the bank directly for more information on their specific requirements.
+Hence, private banking clients are advised to reach out to the bank directly for more information on their specific requirements.

 The Cost of Private Banking